DeborahBerry/Dice-Game/README.md

 # 🎲 Dice Game

 A fun two-player dice game built using HTML, CSS, and JavaScript.
-The first player to reach a score of 100 wins!
+This project is designed to demonstrate interactive game mechanics and dynamic DOM manipulation.

 ## ✨ Features

-- Realistic dice roll with images
+- 🎲 Simulated dice rolling with images
-- Turn-based logic
+- 🔁 Turn-based play for two players
-- Responsive UI
-- Lightweight and fully client-side
-- No frameworks or libraries used
+- 💾 "Hold" option to save score
+- 🏆 Win condition at 100 points
+- 💡 Built without external libraries or frameworks

 ## 🔧 Technologies Used